amitguptagwl/Java-Rule-Book/README.md

 TODO

 ####Other
-1. hashCode() returns same value for two objects if obj1.equals(obj2) is true.
+1. hashCode() returns same value for two objects if obj1.equals(obj2) is true. hashcode is used to narrow up the results of fast searching.
+But it doesn't gurantee that the objects are same.
 2. equals() method must exhibit the following properties:
   * *Symmetry*: For two references, a and b, a.equals(b) if and only if b.equals(a)
   * *Reflexivity*: For all non-null references, a.equals(a)